fiskl-accounting/help-docs/docs/Core-Features/Quotes/creating-quotes.md

 2. Valid until: Date until which the quote is valid

 :::info
-The initial number of days a quote is valid for can be set in Quote settings.
+The initial number of days a quote is valid for can be set in Invoice and Quote settings.
 You can also change the valid until to extend or shorten the validity.
 :::

-### Quote Status
+### Quote status

 Quotes follow this status flow: